ultrabug/mkdocs-static-i18n/README.md

 automatically populate its `lang` option with the the configured `languages` as long as they are supported by [lunr](https://pypi.org/project/lunr/).

-!!! warning
-    Search results will include all the pages from all the localized contents.
+:warning: **Search results will include all the pages from all the localized contents!**

 This means that your search results can't be contextual to the language you are currently browsing.

 The `mkdocs-static-i18n` plugin will try to be smart and deduplicate the pages from the `default_language` so that search results are not polluted.

 This is because the MkDocs `search` plugin is hardcoded in the themes javascript sources so there can only be one search index for the whole build.

 ## Compatibility with other plugins